yaodong/after.dev/content/blog/give-your-engineer-team-a-complaint-box/index.md

 When adding an item, we follow a simple rule: describe facts or feelings, don't make any judgments, or give any action items.
 Because these items become carrying costs for a reason, the solutions are not so obviously most of the time.
 Another unexpected benefit of having a complaint box is that it can connect the dots.
 Some seemingly unrelated issues have very similar solutions.
 Very interesting.

-Give your engineers a complaint box, and I'm sure the engineers will be happy.
+Give your engineers a complaint box, and I'm sure they will be happy.

 P.S.
 I would highly recommend [David B. Copeland](https://naildrivin5.com)'s book *[Sustainable Web Development with Ruby on Rails](https://sustainable-rails.com)*.
 Even if you don't use Ruby on Rails, you can still get inspiration from it.